Cesare Prandelli

-Claudio Cesare Prandelli ([ˈtʃeːzare pranˈdɛlli, ˈtʃɛː-]; born 19 August 1957) is an Italian football coach and former player.
-He was most recently head coach of Fiorentina.
+Claudio Cesare Prandelli ([ˈtʃeːzare pranˈdɛlli, ˈtʃɛː-]; born 19 August 1957) is an Italian former football coach and former player.

-Career

-Player
+Playing career

 Prandelli was a midfielder who moved from Atalanta to Juventus in 1979.
 His first game for Juventus was in the 1979–80 European Cup Winners' Cup against Raba ETO Győr.
 He played six seasons with Juventus, with his final game in the 1984–85 Coppa Italia against Milan.

 In total, Prandelli played in 197 Serie A matches.

-Manager
+Managerial career

 Early years as club coach

 Prandelli began his managing career as youth team coach for Atalanta, achieving excellent results from 1990 to 1997, save for a seven-months parenthesis – from November 1993 to June 1994 – in which he served as caretaker for the first team, then relegated to Serie B. After a poor 1997–98 Serie A campaign as Lecce head coach ended in a sacking in January 1998, Prandelli headed Hellas Verona for two seasons, leading the gialloblu to an immediate promotion to Serie A, and then to a solid ninth-place finish the next year.
 He later spent two years with Parma.

 Starting the 2004–05 season for Roma, he left the team because of personal problems involving his wife, with her being seriously ill.